larandvik/zmk-config-charybdis/readme.md

 ```

 - **`zmkfirmware`**: The main ZMK firmware repository, containing the core ZMK application code
-- **`badjeff`**: Repository containing the PMW3610 trackball driver used for the Charybdis trackball
+- **`badjeff`**: Repository containing the PMW3610 trackball driver used for the Charybdis trackball.
+See ([zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver)) for full configuration options.

 ### Projects Section